SAP-samples/teched2022-IN280/exercises/ex0/ex02/readme.md

 - Please ignore *Client ID* and *Client Secret* credentials and use only the API credentials
 - Use the second link *Tenant URL for SAP Cloud Integration* as *Root URL* but without `/itspaces/` at the end

-**Note:** Best practice is to keep the browser tab open for accessing *username, password* and other tenant details that is assigned to you.
+**Note:** Best practice is to keep the browser tab open for accessing the *username, password* and other tenant details that is assigned to you.

 <br>Return back to your last exercise using the *browser back*